nil/v-drag/README.md

 The simplest way to integrate drag on Vue.js.

 Draggable elements are a common UX pattern, specially on touch screens.
 But as a developer, you might know how challenging it is to apply it with JavaScript.
-Vue.js doesn’t help in this case, either.
 So to simplify things, v-drag was written.
 Its aim is to quickly integrate and customize draggable elements on projects using Vue.js.

 [![Build status](https://travis-ci.org/nil/v-drag.svg?branch=master)](https://travis-ci.org/nil/v-drag)
 [![Dependencies status](https://img.shields.io/david/dev/nil/v-drag.svg)](https://david-dm.org/nil/v-drag)